adedomin/cicd-in-dist-env/research/content/2-background.md

 However in an environment where machines can be spun up at whim, or even automatically, it wouldn't matter as much; in such cases one would simply destroy and create a new machine for every deployment.
 In a fixed architecture, it might be ideal to stick to package management solutions for delivering binaries.
 It might not matter if it is dynamic as the cleanliness of the system.

+![Example Continuous Deployment setup[^cd]](media/cd.png)

+[^cd]: more akin to a uDeploy setup, a master server orchestrates actions to be take against numerous machines; generally the machines fetch the binaries they need to install from an artifact repository.
+Master can be triggered to action by the CI system as well.